Title

 Corazon C. Aquino's Executive Order No. 200 mandates that laws take effect 15 days after publication in either the Official Gazette or a newspaper of general circulation, addressing issues of accessibility and readership in legal communication.

-Laws must be published either in the Official Gazette or in a newspaper of general circulation in the Philippines to take effect.
+In either the Official Gazette or in a newspaper of general circulation in the Philippines.

-It took effect immediately after its publication in the Official Gazette on June 18, 1987.
+It took effect immediately after its publication in the Official Gazette.

 Analyze Cases Smarter, Faster